 What Is Black Friday?

-In the late 19th and early 20th century certain large department stores, notably Macy's, began holding Thanksgiving parades on the Friday after Thanksgiving.
-It gave the store an ideal opportunity to market their Christmas wares and was the opening of a very important period each year; the Christmas shopping season.
+In the late 19th and early 20th century, certain large department stores, notably Macy's, began holding Thanksgiving parades on the Friday after Thanksgiving.
+It gave the store an ideal opportunity to market their Christmas wares and was the opening of a very important period each year: the Christmas shopping season.

 But how did the day come to be called Black Friday, and how has it changed over the years?

-A Short History Of Black Friday
+A Short History of Black Friday

 Black Friday started out as pure commercialism even without the name.
-As time went on that single day, heralding the start of the largest shopping period of the year, grew to the point that many companies make a large percentage of their income, if not all of it, in just one month.
+As time went on, that single day—heralding the start of the largest shopping period of the year—grew to the point that many companies make a large percentage of their income, if not all of it, in just one month.

-In the late 1950s factory management is said to have commented that the day gave rise to a disease causing absent employees; a disease only exceeded by the Black Death.
+In the late 1950s, factory management is said to have commented that the day gave rise to a disease causing absent employees—a disease only exceeded by the Black Death.

-While that all too plausible tale cannot be documented what can and was documented was a publication in Philadelphia that reported the police had come to call the day after Thanksgiving Black Friday in reference to the extreme traffic, both auto and pedestrian, that was causing them no end of trouble.
-Thus the name was coined after the very crowds that make Black Friday such a success for merchants.
+While that all too plausible tale cannot be documented, what can and was documented was a publication in Philadelphia that reported the police had come to call the day after Thanksgiving "Black Friday" in reference to the extreme traffic, both auto and pedestrian, that was causing them no end of trouble.
+Thus, the name was coined after the very crowds that make Black Friday such a success for merchants.

-Over the years Black Friday has started earlier and earlier.
-At first the sales usually started before the end of the parade as that's where people were informed of them, but the news now comes much earlier and stores are opening at 5AM, 4 AM and even midnight.
-In 2010 Toys 'R' Us began Black Friday sales at 10PM Thanksgiving day.
+Over the years, Black Friday has started earlier and earlier.
+At first, the sales usually started before the end of the parade as that's where people were informed of them, but the news now comes much earlier, and stores are opening at 5AM, 4AM, and even midnight.
+In 2010, Toys 'R' Us began Black Friday sales at 10PM Thanksgiving Day.
 Many large retailers now open Thursday night at midnight for Black Friday.

-The reason for Black Friday then is to start off the Christmas shopping season with a bang.
+The reason for Black Friday, then, is to start off the Christmas shopping season with a bang.
 As Christmas is the largest such profit period, eclipsing even second place Halloween, this makes perfect sense to retailers.
-Loss leaders—items sold at a loss in the hopes that customers will buy additional items at full retail—are common and discounts of as much as 80% or even more are not unheard of.
-It is, at it's very roots, a day of consumerism and commercialism.
+Loss leaders—items sold at a loss in the hopes that customers will buy additional items at full retail—are common, and discounts of as much as 80% or even more are not unheard of.
+It is, at its very roots, a day of consumerism and commercialism.

 Black Friday Violence

-This semi holiday has seen it's share of violence, too.
-The first Black Friday related death occurred in 2008 as a Wal-Mart employee was trampled to death by crowds that broke down the door to the store just before opening time.
-Unwilling to stop ("I've been waiting in the cold too long already") the crowd repeatedly trampled the employee and even the rescue personnel trying to save his life.
+This semi-holiday has seen its share of violence, too.
+The first Black Friday-related death occurred in 2008 as a Wal-Mart employee was trampled to death by crowds that broke down the door to the store just before opening time.
+Unwilling to stop ("I've been waiting in the cold too long already"), the crowd repeatedly trampled the employee and even the rescue personnel trying to save his life.

-2011 saw more of the same; one woman used pepper spray, injuring at least 20 other shoppers, "in an effort to gain an advantage" towards getting a low priced Xbox.
-People have been shot and stabbed at these free-for-alls in the past and although stores are taking ever increasing safety measures the violence hasn't stopped.
+2011 saw more of the same; one woman used pepper spray, injuring at least 20 other shoppers, "in an effort to gain an advantage" towards getting a low-priced Xbox.
+People have been shot and stabbed at these free-for-alls in the past, and although stores are taking ever-increasing safety measures, the violence hasn't stopped.

 This could end up being the most important reason for the name of "Black Friday": the insane level of violence that mobs produce during a simple sale.
 People in the crush of the mob just seem to lose all common sense—there is absolutely no excuse for this kind of violence just because of a sale.

 What about you, the reader?